-Note: The preview panel can not display transparent subtitle backgrounds or levels of transparency.
+Note: The preview panel can not display transparent subtitle backgrounds or levels of transparency when a movie file is opened with Quicktime or DirectX DirectShow.
 These are always shown as solid colors.
 However, the subtitles are exported correctly according to the transparent and translucency settings.